 We conducted our audit in accordance with International Standards on Auditing (ISAs).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are independent of the company in accordance with the Independent Regulatory Board for Auditors Code of Professional Conduct for Registered Auditors (IRBA Code), together with the ethical requirements that are relevant to our audit of the financial statements in South Africa.
-We have fulfilled our other ethical responsibilities in accordance with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Part A and B).
+We have fulfilled our other ethical responsibilities in accordance with these requirements and the IRBA Code.
+The IRBA Code is consistent with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Part A and B).
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.